OmegaAOL/Firefox3Theme/README.md

 # Firefox 3 Theme

-This is a theme for Firefox Quantum (57 to 89) to look like Firefox 3.
+This is a theme for Firefox Quantum PROTON (57 to 89) to look like Firefox 3.

 This borrows from an old version of Aris-t2/CustomCSSForFX